kyunwang/pitch-analyser/README.md

 These are the few options available.

 -  callback
+-  afterCloseCallback
 -  returnNote
 -  returnCents

 ### callback - Required

-A function is required as it is the entrypoint of the analyser output.
+This function is required as it is the entrypoint of the analyser output.

 ```
 new pitchAnalyser({